kynetx/Joinfuse/INSTALL.md

 In general, a ```BAD REQUEST``` response from Kynetx is an indication that the OAuth configuration is wrong.

+In general, don't pass your site off as Fuse.
+Specifically, identify your app via the app logo and description as something different from the normal Joinfuse.com site. .

 Send Phil Windley a note if you'd like help getting this set up and working.